 Booking tickets for both passengers simultaneously can help save money and simplify the process.
 While it’s possible to add someone to your reservation later, doing so requires contacting Amtrak directly or visiting a staffed station.

-However, if you’d like rooms in the same car or near each other, it’s best to call Amtrak when booking.
-Remember that room placement depends on availability, and proximity can’t be guaranteed—especially if you’re booking near the travel date.
+However, if you’d like rooms in the same car or near each other, it’s best to call Amtrak when booking your tickets.
+Please note that room placement is subject to availability, and proximity can’t be guaranteed, especially when booking near the travel date.

 Even in different cars, you can still visit each other’s rooms during the journey.
 It’s fun to enjoy the trip together while having your own space.

-If you’re unsure how to proceed, don’t hesitate to contact Amtrak directly or stop by a staffed station—they’ll be happy to help!
+If you’re unsure how to proceed, don’t hesitate to contact Amtrak directly or visit a staffed station—they’ll be happy to help.

 4) Discounts on Amtrak